Is a psychopath conscious?

 “It would be poetic – albeit deeply frustrating – were it ultimately to prove that the one thing the human mind is incapable of comprehending is itself.
 An answer must be out there somewhere.
 And finding it matters: indeed, one could argue that nothing else could ever matter more – since anything at all that matters, in life, only does so as a consequence of its impact on conscious brains.”

 Nothing matters to psychopaths.
-Nothing has any inherent meaning, value or worth to them, nor do they assign any.
+Nothing has any inherent meaning, value, or worth to them, nor do they assign any.
 They live in a world of meaningless inanimate objects they care nothing about.
+Self-gratification is their only goal.

 Is that so?